 The freedom to move of this hydrogen atom suggests acetylacetone is a weak acid.1 In effect, the saturated di-ketone becomes an unsaturated di-alcohol.
 Only instead of two hydrogen atoms, one to each oxygen atom, there is just the one hydrogen atom that must be shared.

-Dissociation and ReactionUpon ionization or dissociation, H(acac) produces the negatively-charged anion (acac)⁻.
-This ligand (for such it is, especially when it binds to an atom of metal) is bidentate, meaning two-toothed.
+Since it is an acid, it can ionize or “disassociate”, giving a positive hydrogen ion.
+What else is produced in the process?
+The H(acac) also produces the negatively-charged ion (acac)⁻.
+This ligand (for such it is, especially when it binds to an atom of metal) is bidentate, meaning “two-toothed”.
 A classic example is Co(acac)₃.
 Notice how the image shows the three anions “biting” the cobalt atom.

 Complex compounds such as Co(acac)₃ are often studied for unusual applications.
 One potential application for Co(acac)₃ is the formation of alloy nanoparticles that possess magnetic properties.
 See, for example, the reference cited for Chen and Nikles, cited below.